Matdata-eu/expertise-graph/pages/Post processing of binary linear measurement file.md

 is-featured:: Yes
 during-job:: #[[Job: engineer overhead contact lines]]

 - Binary files are normally manually split whenever the measurement train switches main tracks.
-However, sometimes Split & correct
+However, people make mistakes.
+The automatic system is also designed to correct these mistakes and create additional splits and other corrections when applicable.
+-